Participation in the QMS

 Duration of participation:

-• Students: term of office one year
+• Students: one-year term

-Contact details for your participation:
+Contact for participation:

 The following brief descriptions provide an overview of the survey formats and link to further information.